Atespro1234/chihuahuaspinhacked/README.md

 # Chihuahuaspin hacked version on atespro1234.github.io/chihuahuaspinhacked
-# This is not a real hack and just a modified version of the html file.
+# This is not a real hack, It's just a modified version of the site html file.